 - Parkinson’s disease and other neurodegenerative diseases, which can cause dementia in later stages

 - Dementia with Lewy bodies, a relatively rare neurodegenerative disease related to abnormalities in brain structure

 - Metabolic disorders that create inflammation, such as Pick’s disease (frontotemporal dementia)

 Some causes of dementia are temporary and reversible, including vitamin deficiencies, medicine reactions or interactions, and thyroid conditions.
 Even severe depression can cause dementia.

-But although there are multiple avenues for developing dementia, the outcome’s the same: the death of neurons in the brain.
-This leads to the many symptoms of largely irreversible cognitive and physical impairment.
+Although there are multiple avenues for developing dementia, the outcome is the same: the death of neurons in the brain.
+This leads to the many, often irreversible cognitive and physical impairments.

 An added factor in the development of Alzheimer’s is the presence of neurofibrillary tangles.
 These are abnormal collections of another protein called tau inside the neurons themselves.
 These tangles also block transport systems between neurons so that they fail to communicate.